yugshresth/hello-world/README.md

 Hi Humans!
 Yugshresth here, I like database and webscript (that's what I am made of!).
-I'have Jain food on the moon and find them far superior to Earth Jain food.
+I'hv Jain food on the moon and find them far superior to Earth Jain food.